 Snow Tires

-Snow tires have slightly harder rubber compounds than snow and ice tires and, as a result, are less confident on ice.
+Snow tires have slightly harder rubber compounds than ice and snow tires, so they are less confident on ice.
 They are also meant to be driven just in the winter.
 In Europe, they are referred to as mid-continent snow tires.

 - Continental Winter Contact TS 870